A nonparametric approach to practical identifiability of nonlinear mixed effects models: Methods

 We fix the remaining model parameters at commonly accepted values \citep{Cassidy2023,Reeves2020,Lim2024,Cassidy2023a}.
 We set the infection-independent death rate of target cells to $d_T = 0.01$ day$^{-1}$ \cite{Mohri2001}.
 Now, we assume that the concentration of CD4 T-cells is approximately at the uninfected steady state, so we calculate the production rate of target cells via

 We fix the clearance rate of viral particles at $c = 23$ day$^{-1}$ \cite{Ramratnam1999}, which implies that the concentration of infected cells at $t = 0$ is given by

+Once again, we considered a virtual population reflecting the typical size of phase I trials of anti-HIV antivirals \citep{Stephenson2021,Mendoza2018,Sneller2022}.
 We generate synthetic viral load data by sampling $N = 15$ virtual participants from the known population parameter distributions.
 For each virtual participant, we simulate the viral dynamics model in Eq.~\eqref{Eq:TIVDynamicsModel} for 65 days.
 We measure the $\log_{10}$ viral load concentrations on days $t_j = 0,8,12,16,...,64$ and add IID Gaussian measurement error with mean $0$ and standard deviation $\sigma = 0.1 \log_{10} $ copies/mL.
-Here, we do not consider the idealized scenario, where the synthetic data is exactly generated by the model, of the previous example.
+Here, unlike the previous example, we consider the more realistic scenario, where the viral load measurements are not noise-free.
+Consequently, we study the identifiability of the standard viral dynamics model in the case where there is potential model misspecification or measurement error.